shellixyz/hd_fpv_video_tool/README.md

 `hd_fpv_video_tool transcode-video --osd-file DJIG0000.osd DJIG0000.mp4 DJIG0000_transcoded.mp4`

-If you want to burn the OSD onto a video coming from a DJI FPV air unit with video you can do so while also fixing the audio synchronization and volume using this command:
+If you want to burn the OSD onto a video coming from a DJI FPV air unit with audio you can do so while also fixing the audio synchronization and volume using this command:

 `hd_fpv_video_tool transcode-video --fix-audio --osd DJIU0000.mp4`